defold/doc/docs/en/manuals/editor.md

 ## Starting the editor

-When you start Defold you are met by a project selection dialog.
-On the left side there are three main operations available.
+When you run the Defold editor, you are presented with a project selection and creation screen.
+On the left side there are three main views available.
 Click to select what you want to do:

 Home
-: Lists your recently opened projects so you can quickly access them.
+: Click to show a lists your recently opened projects so you can quickly access them.
+This is the default view.

 New
-: Allows you to create a new Defold project.
-Select if you want to base your project on a basic template from the *From Template* tab, follow a tutorial from the *From Tutorial* tab, or check out a game sample from the *From Sample* tab.
+: Click if you want to create a new Defold project, then select if you want to base your project on a basic template (from the *From Template* tab), if you would like to follow a tutorial (the *From Tutorial* tab), or try one of the sample projects (the *From Sample* tab).

   ![new project](images/editor/new_project.png){srcset="images/editor/new_project@2x.png 2x"}

-  New projects are stored on your local drive, but you can use the *Synchronize* feature in the editor to create a Defold cloud Git storage project and push your changes to it.
+  When you create a new project it is stored on your local drive and any edits you do are saved locally.
+To share the project with members of your team, use the *Synchronize* feature in the editor.
+It creates a Defold cloud Git storage project for you through which you and your team can synchronize work.

 Import project
-: Import a project from you Defold cloud Git storage and create a working copy on your local drive so you can do changes to the project and synchronize against the cloud storage.
+: Create a working copy from an existing project from you Defold cloud Git storage account.
+The local copy is linked to the cloud Git project so it's ready for team synchronization.

   ![import project](images/editor/import_project.png){srcset="images/editor/import_project@2x.png 2x"}

   Access to the Defold cloud git storage requires that you provide your Defold account credentials.

 ## The editor views